 Recommendation System Quantitative Testing and Evalua- tion

-The main challenge behind this project was choosing the correct collaborative filtering algorithm.
-According to [10], an SVD++ algorithm was the one that gave the best re- sults when applied to the MovieLens dataset.
+The main challenge for this project was choosing the correct collaborative filtering algorithm.
+According to [10], an SVD++ algorithm was the one that gave the best results when applied to the MovieLens dataset.
 The datasets built in this FYP project were similar in structure to the MovieLens dataset.
 Therefore, a SVD++ algorithm was applied on the three datasets separately due to the fact that each task is not related to another and the algorithm is compared to other algorithms on the RMSE and MAE values.

 The first step of evaluation was evaluating and analysing the data which the SVD++ algorithm was going to be applied to.
 Three distribution barcharts per task type were plotted.
 Figures 42, 43, and 44 show how the ratings were distributed.
 One can notice that the distribution of the ratings is similarly balanced, thus showing no bias towards one specific rating.
 The second form of plotted distributions were of distribution of number of ratings per task as shown in figures 45, 46, and 47.
 As previously explained, for a delivery, a visit or an interview there are multiple tasks depending on the locations of interest.
 The plots clearly show that some tasks received more ratings than others, thus highlighting the users’ preference for specific locations they were interested in.
 The third and last form of data distribution analysis is that of the distribution of a delivery, an interview or a visit per user as shown in figures 48, 49, and 50 respectively.
-As each distribution shows each
+As each distribution shows an individual

 user has an equivalent amount of ratings made, thus having no bias towards one specific user’s preference.